austin-ryder117/austin-ryder117/README.md

 😃  I'm always eager to collaborate with you on full-stack projects, bringing my wealth of experience and passion to the table <br/>
 🙌  I thoroughly enjoy sharing new ideas and experiences about the latest technology advancements with my friends <br/>
-🌎  I always love working remotely, as it allows me to leverage my skills and expertise while enjoying the flexibility and convenience of an online work environment.
+🌎  I relish the opportunity to work remotely on projects

 ## <img height=30 src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Rocket.png" /> GitHub Stats